WorkOfStan/web-pages-to-pdf/README.md

 A simple Python tool to convert your Pocket export or any URL+label list into PDFs, organized by labels for easy offline backup.

 [Pocket is sunsetting](https://support.mozilla.org/en-US/kb/future-of-pocket) — export your saved articles now and archive them as PDFs, sorted in folders by tags.
 Supports fallback to Wayback Machine if the original page is inaccessible.

-A tool to export and archive your Pocket saved URLs as PDFs organized by labels.

 ## Why?